apache/pekko/docs/src/main/paradox/common/binary-compatibility-rules.md

 No compatibility guarantees are given about these classes.
 They may change or even disappear in minor versions, and user code is not supposed to call them.

-Side-note on JVM representation details of the Scala `private[pekko]` pattern that Akka is using extensively in its internals: Such methods or classes, which act as "accessible only from the given package" in Scala, are compiled down to `public` (!) in raw Java bytecode.
+Side-note on JVM representation details of the Scala `private[pekko]` pattern that Pekko is using extensively in its internals: Such methods or classes, which act as "accessible only from the given package" in Scala, are compiled down to `public` (!) in raw Java bytecode.
 The access restriction, that Scala understands is carried along as metadata stored in the classfile.
 Thus, such methods are safely guarded from being accessed from Scala,